glycerine/demo_cbor/README.md

 knowing the expected structure (what is encoded in the data, which can be arbitrary) in advance.
 That's a huge downside.

+It seems like there are many different flavors of CBOR.
+I had to set some options to get the necessary (for my work) sub-second precision on timestamps.

+I'm still not sure how timezones are decoded, because I see "time.Local" coming back rather than time.UTC consistently, which is worrying.

 ~~~
 goos: darwin
 goarch: amd64